ethanbrooks/monster-ui-builder/README.md

 ## Description
 This is just a builder for MonsterUI 4.1.x, which is used in [docker-monster-ui](https://github.com/telephoneorg/docker-monster-ui).
+This image clones the 2600hz repo's, applies all patches, builds assets for production, packages it as a debian deb package, then uploads it to our debian repo.
+A package is built for each monster-ui app.

 ## Build Environment